tonyYSaliba/Software-Fault-Injector/README.md

 ### Output

-You will get the responces of all the tests, this is the output:
+You will get the responces of all the tests, these are the output options:

 | Option | Description |